- Pelvic Floor Rehabilitation Therapy

 - What are some contraindications to pelvic training?
 Note: contraindications are conditions or factors that serve as a reason to withhold a certain medical treatment due to the harm they might cause.

-Pregnancy, less than 6 weeks postpartum, severe vaginitis, vaginal atrophy, current infection and severe pelvic pain.
+Pregnancy, less than 6 weeks postpartum, severe vaginitis symptoms, vaginal atrophy, current infection and severe pelvic pain.

 - How do I know if I am a good candidate for Pelvic Floor Therapy?